thomaskhub/ums/README.md

   ```
 - clone ![ums-test-utils](https://github.com/thomaskhub/ums-test-utils) repo
 - change TEST_BIN_PATH variable test/config.sh to point to the cloned ums-test-repo
-- build the ums appliocation with `make` command
+- build the ums application with `make` command
-- go into the ./test directory and exucute the available tests
+- go into the ./test directory and execute the available tests

   - check_test_setup.sh